home

 DC turnout - click on switch to operate

-Despite many articles that describe 'DCC Friendly' points, I do not bother to install them.
-If you are using Peco 'Crazy track', it would be very difficult to convert to 'DCC friendly' anyway.
+Despite many articles that describe 'DCC Friendly' points, I did not bother to install them because if you are using Peco 'Crazy track' points it is extremely difficult to do so.

 DCC 'friendly turnout' - click on switch to operate